AcademySoftwareFoundation/openexr/CONTRIBUTING.md

    b.
 Send an email to ``openexr-dev@lists.aswf.io`` officially
       annoucing the release.

-9. Detach-sign the release source artifact with the GPG key

-   a.
-On the releases page, download the .zip file of the release source.

-   b.
-Unzip it and verify that it is identical to the source at the
-      release tag in your repo clone.

-   c.
-Sign the zip file via `gpg --detach-sig <file.zip>`

-   d.
-Upload the `.sig` file to the GitHub release page.

-10. Update the ``release`` branch, which should always point to the most recent patch of the most recent minor release, i.e. the most preferred release.
+9. Update the ``release`` branch, which should always point to the most recent patch of the most recent minor release, i.e. the most preferred release.

    From a clone of the main repo:

        % git checkout release
        % git merge RB-3.1
        % git push

-11. Submit a PR that adds the release notes to [CHANGES.md](CHANGES.md) on the main branch.
+10. Submit a PR that adds the release notes to [CHANGES.md](CHANGES.md) on the main branch.
 Cherry-pick the release notes commit from the release branch.